imoore76/ldlm/README.md

 Basic client usage consists of locking and unlocking locks named by the API client.
 When a lock is obtained, the response contains a `key` that must be used to unlock the lock - it can not be unlocked using any other [key](#lock-keys).
 See also the <a href="./examples">examples</a> folder.

-The API functions are `Lock`, `TryLock`, `Unlock`, and `RefreshLock`.
+The API functions are `Lock`, `TryLock`, `Unlock`, and `RenewLock`.
 Here are some examples in a language I've completely invented for the purpose of this demonstration.

 ```javascript
 resp = client.Lock({